w3f/Grant-Milestone-Delivery/evaluations/ocex_2_cruikshankss.md

 Really excellent article!
 Thanks for teaching the community how complicated wallet setup & security is while providing a solution.

-Congratulations on your successful M2 & wishing you success in completing all 5 modules!
+Congratulations on your successful grant!!